MicrosoftDocs/sql-docs/docs/relational-databases/polybase/polybase-troubleshoot-connectivity.md

     - Write your own java program
       or
-    - Use `HdfsBridge` class (open source code will be available soon) from PolyBase installation folder
+    - Use `HdfsBridge` class (open-source code will be available soon) from PolyBase installation folder
     - If you are using java `-classpath ".\Hadoop\conf;.\Hadoop\*;.\Hadoop\HDP2_2\*" com.microsoft.polybase.client.HdfsBridge 10.193.27.232 8020` `admin_user C:\temp\kerberos_pass.txt` make sure the `admin_user` value only includes the user name - not any domain part.

 2. If you can’t access Kerberos HDFS data from outside PolyBase: